Vertical Garden – An Indoor Greenery

 In small area homes and apartments, making room for home gardens is tough.
 So for the hardcore gardening buffs, we have found a way around and that is vertical gardens.

 Yes, we are talking about plants which are grown in containers or geo bags mounted on the walls.
 Even we can have a drip irrigation system for easier management.
 And while such gardens are very popular nowadays and even the trend is fast catching up too.
 But starting a vertical garden in an indoor space is an expensive affair.
-Also, we need to put in a lot of effort & commitment to maintain it throughout.
+Also, we need to put in a lot of effort & commitment to maintaining it throughout.

 The main and important area of concern is on watering the plants, which has to be done using a certain technique.
 The excess water must be drained out through a proper channel.
 Seasonal flowers, money plants, and philodendron are ideal for a vertical garden.
 Whether you grow the garden indoors or outdoors, all that differs is the plant types.
 Shade-loving hardy plants are used indoors, while sun-loving ones are kept outdoors.
 Plants also help to purify the environment and their color soothes our feeling and senses.
 It is a symbol of auspiciousness, growth, and fertility.
 Plants always help to reduce our stress and are good for eyesight.
 Very few people know that plants also improve the Vastu of a place.
 Since it is designed and structured over a specific area, it is much easier to control the spread of weeds.
 You can even grow different vegetables in geo bags and ago the organic way.
 Many people prefer soil-less place, which comprises only chemicals or chemicals with fertilizers.
 One can also use organic materials like coco peat, manure & other nutrients essential for plant growth.

-Let us see how you can start your own vertical garden at home.
+Let us see how you can start your own vertical garden at home

 How to begin DIY Vertical Garden